Popular software engineering metrics, and how they're gamed

 In terms of business value, Line Impact parallels Story Points: it illustrates how the cost of a task fluctuates depending on the developer to whom it is assigned.
 From this, an engaged manager can use the Domain Experts report to match Jiras to subject matter experts, which can dramatically accelerate product velocity.

 How to game it?
 Any metric that claims "Lines of Code" (LoC) as a data source (as Line Impact does) deserves to be approached with caution.
 Implemented carelessly, subtle imperfections in processing get magnified into noise that crowds out signal.
-That's why GitClear built the best code review tools on the market: so that managers and developers can review how Line Impact is being given out on a per-commit, per-file basis.
+That's why GitClear built robust code review tools: so that managers and developers can inspect granular detail how Line Impact is being given out on a per-commit, per-file basis.
 Transparency is a potent antidote to combat gaming.

 Additional protection comes in the form of notifications that get triggered when a developer contributes work at an unusual velocity.
 These and other measures have made it sufficiently difficult to game Line Impact that GitClear has yet to receive a customer reporting that Line Impact has been successfully gamed by their team.
 That said, it would be disingenuous to claim that the metric is somehow impervious to gaming, so here's is a list of known paths by which to accumulate rapid Line Impact.
 The gist is that if a developer writes tests, deletes old code, and adds documention, they will earn an outsized share of Line Impact.